W-zrd/HashGuard/README.md

 **Help Options**

-If you are unsure about how to running it, you can type the following command.
+If you're unsure about how to running it, you can type the following command.
 ```
 python3 main.py --help
 ```